karpra/karpra.github.io/_posts/2014-9-18-introduction to devops.md

 Business has always demanded these things : -

 *   Application Development to be agile and nimble enough to constant changes in requirement.
-*   Operations team to deliver consistent stable runtime environment to host the application.
+*   Operations team to deliver consistent stable runtime environment to host the application efficiently.

 ## Delivery Model